4000 Investigations

 The investigator submits the investigation to the supervisor for approval in IMPACT on the same day the investigation is completed (see 4600 Completing the Investigation).
 This date is no later than 30 days after the date DFPS received the intake (or no later than the time frame of an extension, if applicable).

-Before submitting the investigation, the investigator makes sure all documentation is completed (see 2240 Documenting the Investigation) and enters the completion date in all of the following fields:
+Before submitting the investigation, the investigator makes sure all documentation is completed (see 2240 Documenting the Investigation) and enters the completion date in the Investigation Completed field in IMPACT.

-If a supervisor conducted all or part of the investigation, the investigator submits the investigation to another supervisor for review and approval.
+If a supervisor conducted any investigative actions (such as conducting interviews or implementing a safety plan) or is listed as the primary worker for an investigation, the supervisor submits the investigation to a program administrator for review and approval.

 4720 Reviewing an Investigation

-The supervisor takes one of the following actions no later than five days after the investigator completes the investigation:
+The supervisor takes one of the following actions no later than five days after the investigator submits the investigation:

 4721 Investigations Requiring Secondary Approval